dragomang87/byte-alphabet/README.md

 (like any hack to "compensate" for a font).
 The "fix" will not hold up to the text being used in other programs or by other people, and will need to be reverted if the font gets fixed at some point.
-Not to mention that if, in order to display a character correctly, you place a diacritc at the beginning of a string, line or file then you might get unpredictable behaviour.
+Not to mention that if, in order to display a character correctly, you place a diacritc at the beginning of a string, a line or a file, then you might get unpredictable behaviour.
 Therefore it is much more sensible to put the effort in finding a better font.
 One currently good choice seems to be RobotoMono Nerd Font, as mentione above.